-5.3 MIDI to CV Converter Overview: The MIDI to CV converter allows Taiaa Keyboard to
+5.3 MIDI to CV Converter Overview:

-The MIDI to CV converter allows Taiga Keyboard to respond to digital MIDI messages from a controller or DAW by converting digital MIDI data into analog control voltages.
-Taiga utilizes the 1volt per octave standard and responds to MIDI note on/off, MIDI note number 0-120, MIDI clock, MIDI clock start/stop, MIDI pitch bend, MIDI modulation or control change messages, and MIDI Velocity.
+The MIDI to CV converter allows Taiga to respond to digital MIDI messages from a controller or DAW by converting digital MIDI data into analog control voltages.
+Taiga utilizes the 1 volt per octave standard and responds to MIDI note on/off, MIDI note number 0-120, MIDI clock, MIDI clock start/stop, MIDI pitch bend, MIDI modulation or control change messages, and MIDI Velocity.
 By default, the MIDI channel of Taiga is set to omni, allowing the synthesizer to respond to all MIDI channels.